insooth/insooth.github.io/global-state-design.md

 };
 ```

 And that's it.
-State is managed explicitly. `Brick` becomes stateless.
+State is managed explicitly. `Brick` becomes stateless (or _less_ stateful).
+Data flow is explicit.

 #### About this document